Ansam-02/Mastering-JavaScript-in-20-Days/Day3.md

 # What I learned from the third day tasks
 ### This Section focus on Function
 ## Examples:
-1. Return a Value from a Function with Return here is my solution for the task:
+1. Return a Value from a Function with Return, and here is my solution for the task:
 ```javascript

  function timesFive(num){